-P1.3: A critical test in assessing the desirability of an incentive is whether there exists good-preferably, quantified-reason to expect it to generate positive net social benefits (benefits, that is in excess of costs).
+P1.3: A critical test in assessing the desirability of an incentive is whether there exists good reason-preferably, quantified-to expect it to generate positive net social benefits (benefits, that is in excess of costs).
 In this, account needs to be taken of the uncertainties and risk involved: Governments that face significant borrowing constraints may be especially averse to risk of revenue loss.
-'Good reason' requires some specificity, going beyond, for instance, a goal of simply attracting FDI to explain what benefits this will generate.
+'Good reason' requires some specificity, going beyond, for instance, a goal of simply attracting FDI to explain what social benefits this will generate.

-Resource limitations mean that the intensity of the ex ante assessment of an incentive should be geared to its likely fiscal and social significance.
-But none should be introduced without at least a clear indication of intended and, ideally, measurable outcomes.
+Resource limitations mean that the intensity of the exante assessment of an incentive should be geared to its likely fiscal and social significance.
+But none should be introduced without at least a clear indication of the intended outcomes.
+Ideally, these would be measurable.
 It may indeed be appropriate to formally require some ex ante assessment-at a minimum, of likely revenue impact-to accompany all proposed incentive legislation.
-In some cases substantial preliminary work will be appropriate, with benefits from public consultation in so far as this can be done without creating undue expectations.
-(Indeed the 'gold standard', albeit sometimes proscribed by legal or other considerations and often impracticable for policy measures, is to test an incentive by a controlled experiment).
-Consideration also needs to be given at an early stage to the appropriate nature and data requirements of the program of ex post evaluation (as envisaged by Principle 6).
+(Indeed the 'gold standard,' albeit sometimes proscribed by legal or other considerations and often impracticable for policy measures, is to test an incentive by a controlled experiment).
+This exante assessment should anticipate and be aligned with the later expost evaluation (Principle 6.3), setting out the criteria by which the incentive will then be assessed.
+This will also enable early identification of the data required for that evaluation.